steve-gibbons/astra-threat-modeling-framework/README.md

 In a challenging job market, ASTRA is also a statement:
 I’m still here.
 I’m still building.
 I’m still fighting for what matters.

-May the Fourth — and the force of resilience, governance, and clarity — be with you.

 — Steve Gibbons